coq/platform-docs/README.md

-## A Compilation of Short Interactive Tutorials and How-To Guides for Coq
+## A Collection of Short Interactive Tutorials and How-To Guides for Coq

 This project aims to create an online compilation of short and interactive tutorials and how-to guides for Coq and the Coq Platform.